Can You Put Baking Soda in Cat Litter? What Actually Works

 Litter box smell can build up fast, even when you’re scooping regularly.
 The box looks clean, but the odor still lingers in the room.

-You can put baking soda in cat litter in small amounts to help reduce odor, but it won’t fix deeper problems like dirty litter or buildup inside the box.
+You can put baking soda in cat litter for odor control, but it only helps with mild smells and won’t fix deeper issues like saturated litter or odor trapped in the box.

 Baking soda is often suggested as a simple, low-cost solution.
-It can help in the right situation, but it’s not a cure-all.
-Used the wrong way, it can create extra dust, make cleaning more frustrating, or do very little to actually stop the smell.
+It can help in the right situation, but it’s not a complete fix.
+Used the wrong way, it can add dust, make cleaning harder, or do very little to stop the smell.

 can you put baking soda in cat litter for odor control